ryanj/redisconf-2018/README.md

 After one of the pods is deployed, run: `redis-cli cluster nodes` in it's web terminal.

-From your laptop, run the following to join the cluster:
+From your laptop, **after all 6 pods are deployed**, run the following to join this cluster of redis nodes:

 ```bash
 kubectl exec -it redis-cluster-0 -- redis-trib create --replicas 1 \
 $(kubectl get pods -l app=redis-cluster -o jsonpath='{range.items[*]}{.status.podIP}:6379 ')
 ```

+Choose "`yes`" to confirm your cluster configuration update.
+Run `kubectl exec -it redis-cluster-0 -- redis-cli cluster nodes` to confirm that all six pods have been successfully configured as a cluster.

 Demo Autorecovery of nodes in a clustered Redis database:

-1. In a Web Terminal, run: `watch redis-cli cluster nodes`
+1. In an OpenShift Web Terminal, run: `watch redis-cli cluster nodes`, or try `kubectl exec -it redis-cluster-0 -- watch redis-cli cluster nodes` from your laptop.

 2. Delete two nodes and observe the result: